 We focus on soldering because it is both the core process of electronics manufacturing and the most misunderstood.
 Most of our work is with electronics manufacturers but we work with all industries that use solder.
 (For example, we developed the process for soldering rear window defroster clips to glass for automobiles and solved problems with leaking auto radiators.
 We have also done extensive work with mechanical medical devices as well as medical electronics.)
 If soldering is involved, we have the expertise and teaching skills to make the process more robust and efficient.

-Our Science of Soldering© is the only soldering training and certification that teaches soldering for what it is — a scientific process.
+Our Science of Soldering© is the only soldering training and certification that teaches soldering for what it is — a scientific process, not a random collection of erroneous hunches and arbitrary rules.

 Science of Soldering© was created by James A. (Jim) Smith, PhD ABD.
 Jim began work in electronics assembly in 1965 and founded Electronics Manufacturing Sciences in 1981 to teach soldering as a unified science.